Looking for a high-interest savings account in Singapore that actually rewards you for being a responsible adult?

 ❌ Cons

-- Complex tiers: hitting max interest requires multiple categories
+- Complex tiers: hitting max interest requires income credit and multiple categories each month

 - Not beginner-friendly: hard to reach top rates